burritoOverflow/burritooverflow.github.io/_posts/2021-03-22-III-User-Interaction-Interface.markdown

 `b` - scroll to the bottom of the message thread.

-`j` - scroll up by a single message height.
+`j` - scroll up by the height of a single message.

-`k` - scroll down by a single element.
+`k` - scroll down by the height of a single message.

 #### Exploding Messages